yangky-19/keyangyang.github.io/_pages/research.md

 * Assembled several micro-scale superlubric contact to expand the area of the superlubric system
 * Developed a new method to connect micro graphite flakes with PDMS and determined the optimal experimental parameters in preparation of PDMS film
-* Calculated the deformation of PDMS film under a given load with COMSOL
+* Simulated the deformation of PDMS film under a given load with COMSOL

 <div>
     <img src="/keyangyang.github.io/images/figure7.png"